 Ben Schemmer recruited me to write a chapter on the Air Force Special Operations.

-Royalties provide funding of college scholarships for children who’ve lost a parent serving in Special Operations Command during an operational or training mission.
+This book is available from book stores and other vendors on the internet.
+Royalties provide funding of college scholarships for children who’ve lost a parent serving in Special Operations Command during an operational or training mission. |

 Contents of the U.S. Special Operations Forces: